-(1) Is the proposal well written, well organized, and well argued?

-(2) Does the proposal describe a project of appropriate scope?

-(3) Does the student demonstrate knowledge of the subject and an understanding of the proposed method of investigation?
+- (1) Is the proposal well written, well organized, and well argued? - (2) Does the proposal describe a project of appropriate scope? - (3) Does the student demonstrate knowledge of the subject and an understanding of the proposed method of investigation? - (4) Does the student show awareness of the relevant research by others? and - (5) Does the student consider how the proposed investigation, if successful, will contribute to knowledge?

-(4) Does the student show awareness of the relevant research by others? and approval form and dissertation proposal must be received by the Graduate School when the review process has been completed.
+The department or program head's signature on the proposal when the review is completed confirms that the results of the review were favorable.
+The evaluation may take the form of a reading of the proposal or attendance at an oral presentation and discussion of the proposal.
+A copy of the signed approval form and dissertation proposal must be received by the Graduate School when the review process has been completed.
 Receipt by the Graduate School of the approved Dissertation Proposal and any required IRB, IACUC, or ESCRO approval is a basic requirement for eligibility to schedule the oral defense of the dissertation and for conferral of the doctoral degree.